Union Theological College, Ireland

 Rita also worked as registrar and the dean of women students at WSC from 1998-2002.

-Her husband, Richard, is also an alum of WSC and a pastor in San Diego.
+Her husband, Richard, is a pastor in San Diego.

 Why did you originally choose to attend WSC?

 My desire to pursue formal theological training came as the result of witnessing the transforming power of God’s word in the lives of individuals, including myself.
 Prior to attending WSC, I had the privilege of directing the Women’s Ministry for the church where my husband, Richard, served as Senior Pastor.
 It was then that I sensed the growing need to become better equipped to teach the Bible.

 Shortly thereafter, Richard and I attended a biblical counseling conference that brought WSC to my attention.
 It was through the ministry of Professor George Scipione (then a WSC professor) that we witnessed a profound depth of biblical knowledge, coupled with a life that emanated a sincere devotion and ardent fervor for Jesus Christ.
 As I inquired further, I was led to WSC.

 What were the most significant things that you learned/gained during your time at WSC?